jeremycherfas/user/pages/03.blog/2019-7-8-1/listen.md

 ---
-title: "Listened to: Baking in the Nordics: The Bread Adventures of Chef Magnus Nilsson"
+title: "&#127911; Baking in the Nordics: The Bread Adventures of Chef Magnus Nilsson"
 published: true
 date: 08-07-2019 11:07
 taxonomy: